chrisfcarroll/ComponentAsService/The Hammer Action Invocation Factory Provision Context.md

-I find that AspNetCore.Mvc has carefully avoided the swirling mad vortex of the HammerFactoryFactory pattern by using HammerFactoryProviders instead.
+I find that AspNetCore.Mvc has carefully avoided the swirling vortex of madness that is the HammerFactoryFactory pattern by using HammerFactoryProviders instead.

-And, for good measure, carefully placed the HammerFactoryProvider in a HammerActionInvokerProvider.
+And carefully placed the HammerFactoryProvider in a HammerActionInvokerProvider.

 All good hammer action invocation factory provision requires a context, so it goes like this:

 If